Marks of Suspicion:

 The question shifts from “Is this good writing?” to “Is this real writing?”
 Because the criteria for realness keep shifting based on what machines are currently doing, the target keeps moving.
 Every stylistic signal you give can later be recategorized as AI-like.
 Authenticity becomes a receding horizon.

 Writers chase an impossible standard: write like a human, just avoid sounding like the humans that machines learned from.
 Sound like yourself, just avoid sounding like anyone whose style might have been in a training dataset.
 You cannot demonstrate humanity by removing everything that might look inhuman.
 Authenticity cannot be proven by absence.
 That path leads only to blankness.
-Yet that is the path AI shame forces writers dow
+Yet that is the path AI shame is seemingly forcing us down.

 What We Refuse to Lose

-Something shifts when suspicion enters the writing process.
+Something shifts when suspicion enters the process of writing.
 The page stops being a place where ideas unfold freely.
 It becomes a surface under examination, communication under surveillance.
-Every small gesture feels exposed: an em dash, a tonal spike, a sudden pause.
+Every small gesture you make feels exposed: an em dash, a tonal spike, a sudden pause.
 You sense an external gaze before any reader arrives.
-Every decision you make bends toward that anticipation.
+Every decision you make bends toward that anticipation, and that slowly erodes the humanity you felt compelled to defend.

-Human expression has always carried irregularities.
+Human expression has always carried irregularities— always imperfect.
 A sentence jumps in intensity without warning.
 A thought arrives out of order and lands on the page exactly that way.
-Heat in one place, hesitation in another.
+Heat in one place, cold in another.
 Readers used to treat those shifts as evidence of a mind pushing against its own limits.
 The irregularities created texture for human writing.
 They allowed us to identify patterns attached to individuals, groups, communities.
-They made words feel alive with access to the full gamut of emotions.
+They made words feel alive with access to the full gamut of emotions shared by the individual(s) behind them.

-What gets lost: the em dash that holds two thoughts in suspension.
-The tonal spike that shows you care enough to break your own rhythm.
-The structural risk of building a sentence that lands wrong in a way that makes someone stop.
+What gets lost is the dash that holds thoughts in suspension.
+The tonal change that shows you care enough to break your own rhythm.
+The structural risk of building a sentence that lands wrong in a way that makes someone stop— in a way that confuses.
 The willingness to let a thought arrive messy and stay that way because cleaning it would kill what it was trying to say.
-These choices do real work.
-They show how a mind moves through language.
-They give writing contour.
-When you strip them out to pass an invisible test, the writing thins.
-Eventually it disappears into something that could have come from anywhere, written by no one, carrying nothing.
+These choices do real work for us as people.
+They show how we control language.
+They give writing contour so when you strip them out to pass an invisible test, the writing thins.
+Eventually it disappears into something that could have come from anywhere, written by no one, carrying nothing worthy of attention.

 Emily Dickinson used dashes because they let her say what could be said no other way.
 The dashes were hers.
 Nobody in 1862 accused her of sounding like anyone else.
 She had a style.
 That meant something then.
 It still does now.

-The question is whether you are willing to claim one.
+The question is whether you are willing to claim a style of your own.
 Suspicion will come.
 People will bring their diagnostics.
 You cannot control that.
 What you can protect is your ability to place marks on a page that carry pressure, breath, digression, contradiction, urgency, softness.
-All the shifts that happen inside a mind moving through language.
+All the shifts that happen inside a mind— no, a soul, moving through language.

 The machines will keep learning.
 The detection methods will keep evolving.
 The lists will keep growing.
 What remains constant is the choice: write with the full range of your expressive habits, or edit yourself into something safer and smaller and more forgettable.